harrington-jake/NRS_528_Jake-/Toolbox_final_project/Readme.md

 ## **Tool 3** - Step 3: Keep only Wetland Data:

 In this step, we set any pixel value less than 100 to NULL. remember, any pixel value less than 100 at this point was never a wetland land type, so to make things easier to see in ARCGIS, we set all these pixel values to NULL since we're not interested in them.
-We then save these final datasets to the new ‘outputs’ directory.

 **Parameters:**